-- Disengage spring from brake lever bar. - Remove cotter pin and clevis pin from brake band. - 3.
-Remove brake band anchor bolt, and remove brake band. - 4.
+- 1. Disengage spring from brake lever bar. - 2.
+Remove cotter pin and clevis pin from brake band. - Remove brake band anchor bolt, and remove brake band. - 4.
 Band and drum may now be cleaned, inspected, and if necessary parts may be replace as needed. - 5.
 Brake band lining is bonded to the band for long dependable service.
 When it wears to approximately 1/16" thickness the band should be replaced. - 6.
-If the brake drum is scored, it should be removed and turned.
-It is recommended that a brake drum that has been severely scored or damanged should be replaced with a new drum. - 7.
-Reassemble drum and spacer on pinion shaft.
-Tighten to 100 lb. ft. torque. - 8.
-Replace brake assembly in the reverse order from which it was removed. - Adjust brake band.
+If the brake drum is glazed or scored, it should be removed and turned.
+It is recommended that a brake drum that has been severely scored, damaged or less than 5.850 diameter should be replaced with a new drum. - 7.
+Reassemble drum and spacer on (see Section 11 Page 15) pinion shaft. - 8.
+Replace brake assembly in the reverse order from which it was removed. - 9.
+Adjust brake band.